 Export embeds source reference, source goes live

-When exporting, RealRec overlays a small watermark with an ID and QR code.
+When exporting, RealRec overlays a small watermark with a QR code.
 At the same time, it uploads the original capture to the source server.

 4. 4